TylerMcG/Live-CTA-Map/README.md

 Add scaling for train and train-stop markers with map zoom level

+Implement onPause methods for MapFragment and AlertFragment to stop network traffic and valueEventListeners when in the background, and resume listeners when calling onResume();

 ~~Add current user location to map so they can see which trains/stops they are closest to~~

 Switch to paid model to keep server running 24/7 instead of running out of free hours after 23 days of constant uptime.